Skip to content

 • Chemotherapy-induced nausea and vomiting

-For the research on acupuncture’s effect on a particular health concern, visit the National Center for Complementary and Integrative Health, U.S. National Institutes of Health (NIH) for an in-depth analysis.
+To learn more about how acupuncture works for a specific health concern, visit the National Center for Complementary and Integrative Health, U.S. National Institutes of Health (NIH).
+5

-Are there precautions, side effects or safety concerns I should be aware of before I start acupuncture?
+Are there any side effects or safety concerns I should know about?

-Acupuncture is widely considered a safe practice when using sterile, disposable needles.
-Nevertheless, there is potential risk involved as there is with all medicine practices.
+Acupuncture is widely considered safe when your provider uses disposable sterile needles.
+However, all medical procedures involve some risk.
 Talk to your doctor and acupuncturist about the following:

-• Pregnancy—Acupuncture can cause contractions which can induce labor
+• Pregnancy—Acupuncture can cause contractions that can bring on labor.

-• Emergencies—If you are experiencing a condition requiring urgent medical attention, do not seek acupuncture, call 911
+• Emergencies—If you need urgent medical attention, call 911.

-• Surgical Intervention—Acupuncture is not a substitute for any surgical intervention
+• Surgery—Acupuncture is not a substitute for any surgery.

-• Malignant Tumors—Acupuncture should not be used to treat a malignant tumor and the site of the tumor should never be needled
+• Malignant Tumors—Acupuncture should not be used to treat a malignant tumor (cancer).
+The site of the tumor should never be needled.

 Side Effects

-• Fainting—Patients may feel faint during acupuncture so it is recommended for the first treatment the patient lie down; If this occurs needles should be removed immediately
+• Fainting—People can feel faint during acupuncture.
+Lying down is recommended for the first treatment, and needles should be removed if you feel faint.

 What training/certifications do acupuncturists have?

-• Most states require that acupuncturist have received a diploma from a program accredited by the National Certification Commission for Acupuncture and Oriental Medicine.
-Acupuncturists usually obtain a master’s degree (2-3 years) specifically in acupuncture.
+• Most states require that acupuncturists have a diploma from a program accredited by the National Certification Commission for Acupuncture and Oriental Medicine.
+Acupuncturists usually obtain a master’s degree in acupuncture, which requires 2 or 3 years of training.

-• In addition to licensed acupuncturists, other practitioners perform acupuncture including medical doctors, chiropractors, naturopaths and detox techs.
-Be sure to understand your practitioner’s training and whether it suits your needs and condition.
+• Other providers may do acupuncture, including medical doctors, chiropractors, naturopaths and detox technicians.
+Be sure you understand your provider’s training and whether it suits your needs and condition.

 • Visit http://www.nccaom.org/state-licensure/ for your state’s requirements.

-How can I find an acupuncturist located near me?
+How can I find an acupuncturist near me?

 American Academy of Medical Acupuncture